rubingshen/rubingshen.github.io/index.md

-My research focuses on the transformations of political journalism in France over the last decades, with a special focus on the changing narrative of politics-related events in French print media.
+My research focuses on the transformations of political journalism in France over the last decades, with a special focus on the changing framing of politics-related events in French print media.
 By combining machine learning (especially *natural language processing*) and econometric methods, I aim to identify the driving forces accounting for changes in journalistic norms.